Rated Korina: Overview

-The program includes gripping stories on national issues, in-depth interviews with the most notable figures and newsmakers, as well as touching pieces on regular Filipinos who have had exceptional experiences.
-In addition to supporting those in need, the show is well known for its signature initiative, the "Korina's Handog Tsinelas Campaign," which strives to improve the lives of millions of Filipino children one pair of slippers at a time.
+The program includes stories about national issues, interviews with notable figures and newsmakers, and pieces about ordinary Filipinos who have had exceptional experiences.
+The show is known for its "Korina's Handog Tsinelas Campaign" initiative, which tries to improve the lives of millions of Filipino children one pair of slippers at a time.

 History

-Rated Korina was launched as Balitang K in 1996 as an offshoot of the Balitang K segment of TV Patrol when Sanchez replaced Mel Tiangco after the latter was suspended from the network until Noli de Castro became the sole anchor of the said newscast in the same year.
+Rated Korina premiered as Balitang K in 1996, an offshoot of the Balitang K segment of TV Patrol.
+Anchors included Gel Santos-Relos, Kata Inocencio, Pia Hontiveros, Cathy Yang, and Ces Drilon.
+Future anchor Sanchez replaced Mel Tiangco after Tiangco's January 16, 1996 suspension from the network until Noli de Castro became the anchor on July 1 of that year.

-The program was aired every Sunday night on ABS-CBN's Yes Weekend! block.
-It aired a replay telecast on DZMM TeleRadyo every Monday at 2:00 PM and Tuesday at 1:00 AM, and on Jeepney TV every Wednesday at 4:30 PM, It also aired worldwide via TFC.
-The program is similar in style and presentation to the defunct news magazine show Balitang K which was also hosted by Sanchez herself.
+The program aired on Sunday night during ABS-CBN's Yes Weekend! block.
+It aired a rerun on DZMM TeleRadyo on Monday at 2:00 pm on Tuesday at 1:00 am, and on Jeepney TV on Wednesday at 4:30 pm.
+Rated K also aired worldwide on the Filipino Channel (TFC).
+The program is similar in style and presentation to the newsmagazine show Balitang K, which was also hosted by Sanchez.

-On August 11, 2019, Rated K was moved to Goin' Bulilits timeslot of 6:30 pm to give way for iWant Originals.
-The show was temporarily suspended on May 3, 2020, due to the ABS-CBN shutdown because of the cease and desist order of the National Telecommunications Commission (NTC), following the network's 25-year franchise expired on May 4.

-Rated K was officially cancelled, having been excluded from the programming lineup of Kapamilya Channel and replaced by Iba 'Yan, hosted by Angel Locsin.
-Sanchez and its staff continued the program as an online show utilizing their social media accounts.
+On August 11, 2019, Rated K was moved to Goin' Bulilits 6:00 pm time slot of to make way for iWant Originals.
+The show was suspended on May 3, 2020, due to the ABS-CBN shutdown because of the cease and desist order of the National Telecommunications Commission (NTC) after the network's 25-year franchise expired on May 4.
+Rated K was cancelled by Kapamilya Channel and replaced by Iba 'Yan, hosted by Angel Locsin.
+Sanchez and its staff continued the program as an online show, using their social-media accounts.

-The show moved to TV5 and was retitled as Rated Korina (using the former DZMM radio program title), after Sanchez signed a contract with Brightlight Productions on October 7, 2020.
-The second incarnation of Rated K premiered on the network's Saturday afternoon block on October 24, as a co-production between Brightlight and Viktory 8 Media.

-The show went on series break on April 24, 2021, until it returned to its original international TV platform, TFC on May 29.
+It moved to TV5 as Rated Korina (using the former DZMM radio-program title) after Sanchez signed with Brightlight Productions on October 7, 2020.
+The second incarnation of Rated K premiered on the network's Saturday-afternoon block on October 24 as a co-production of Brightlight and Viktory 8 Media.
+The show went on hiatus on April 24, 2021, returning to TFC on May 29.